 The federal Affordable Care Act requires insurers to cover preventive medical services if the services are recommended by the USPSTF with a grade of A or B, which means that insurers are now required to cover preventive screenings for people as young as 45 — although some insurers were already voluntarily covering screenings for the 45-to-49 age group before the task force changed its recommendation.
 The requirement became effective Jan.
 1, 2023.

-In Arkansas, lawmakers wasted no time acting on the issue.
-In April 2021, the Arkansas General Assembly enacted a state law that, consistent with the USPSTF’s recommendation (then still in draft form), required insurers to cover colorectal cancer screenings for people as young as 45.
+In Arkansas, the General Assembly enacted a state law in April 2021 that, consistent with the USPSTF’s recommendation (then still in draft form), required insurers to cover colorectal cancer screenings for people as young as 45.
 That requirement took effect Jan.
 1, 2022.

 The Arkansas law, Act 779 of 2021, includes as part of a preventive screening any follow-up colonoscopies performed after patients receive positive or abnormal results on non-colonoscopy tests.
 Prior to Act 779, it was common for Arkansans to face out-of-pocket costs for follow-up colonoscopies.
 A 2021 report by ACHI and the national nonprofit Fight Colorectal Cancer, prepared before Act 779 took effect, found that among Arkansas patients ages 50 to 75 enrolled in Medicare, commercial insurance, or Medicaid, more than 3 out of 5 who received follow-up colonoscopies experienced out-of-pocket costs.